 I love truffles and usually make either my Key Lime Truffles, being a south Floridian, or my Kahlua Truffles, to satisfy my coffee addiction.
 This year I thought I would try something just a little different - a gingerbread truffle.

 These are super easy to make, the hardest part is making or purchasing gingerbread.
-If you want to bake your own, I’ve got a tasty spicy gingerbread recipe here or you can purchase a boxed mix and bake or a prepared one from the bakery.
+If you want to bake your own, I've got a tasty spicy gingerbread recipe on the blog, you can purchase a boxed mix and bake or purchase a prepared one from the bakery.
 The rest is a piece of cake! (or should I say bread?) lol

 This was a new recipe and took a little trial and error but finally came up with the right ingredients to make it work.
 The gingerbread had to be mixed with something to help hold it together.
-And what goes good with gingerbread – cream cheese frosting.
-Just whip up some cream cheese, butter, eggnog for a holiday flavor and some confectioner’s sugar.
-This is added to the crushed gingerbread before it can be rolled into balls.
+And what goes good with gingerbread?
+Of course, yummy, creamy cream cheese frosting.
+Just whip up some cream cheese, butter, eggnog for a holiday flavor and some confectioner's sugar.
+This is added to the crushed gingerbread for the perfect consistency to roll into balls.